polyvariant/flavors-of-scala/slides/slides.md

 ---

 # What’s happening now

+We have always challenged the status quo and it won't change...

 - Scala cli (you can use it as a scripting language)
 - More approachable
 - Better packaging